-So, let your curiosity flow as freely as the rainwater we?re about to follow and join us on a revealing expedition into the world beneath our city streets.
+Let your curiosity flow, much like the rainwater we’re exploring, and join us on an insightful journey into what happens beneath our city streets.

 What is Stormwater?